Updated October 2025:

 Tokenism examples can be seen across various industries.
 For instance, an organization may hire one woman to a leadership role while continuing to overlook female candidates for other key positions.
 Another example involves showcasing a single minority employee prominently in company photos or marketing campaigns without addressing systemic barriers in hiring practices.

 I experienced an example of this firsthand while working overseas.
 The company I worked for was required to meet a quota of hiring local employees.
 During the transition period, my position was in jeopardy, creating uncertainty and stress.
 To meet the quota quickly, locals were often hired for their status rather than their qualifications.
 This shift meant that more work fell on me, as I had to pick up the slack caused by their lack of experience and proper training.
+In addition to this these employees were shown signs of favouritism.
+We had unequal promotions, opportunities and the pay gap was astounding.
 This not only created frustration but also highlighted how tokenism can harm existing employees and overall productivity.

 Other employees were so frustrated with the whole process that they began sabotaging the local employees.
 In return the “token” employees began to feel isolated and undermined.
 This was the beginning of a vicious cycle with no winners.